caoruikai/Learn-Use-Create/Python-Zelle/README.md

-# Learning Notes and Answers to most Exercises in "Python Programming - An Introduction to Computer Science, 2nd Edition" by John Zelle
+# Python Programming - An Introduction to Computer Science, 2nd Edition by John Zelle

+## Learning Notes and Answers to Exercises